MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 12. Stop debugging.

-13. Uncomment the code that present the case that the favorite query parameter does not exist.
+13. Uncomment the code that present the case that the "favorite" query parameter does not exist.

 >**Result**: At the end of this exercise, you will be able to create a custom middleware and receive HTML form calls to it.